A niche market is a subset of a larger market with specific needs, preferences, or characteristics not adequately addressed by the mainstream market.

 - What are the risks of targeting a niche market?

-Targeting a niche market can be risky if the target audience is too small or if the business fails to adequately address its specific needs and preferences.
+Targeting can be risky if the target audience is too small or if the business fails to adequately address its specific needs and preferences.
 Additionally, changes in market dynamics or customer preferences can impact the viability of a niche market strategy.

 - Can a business target multiple niche markets?